dhemery/DHE-Modules/modules/curve-sequencer.md

         the sequencer advances to the next enabled step.

     - _HOLD_ mode
-        sustains the _OUT_ port voltage
-        for the duration selected by the _DURATION_ controls.
+        holds the _OUT_ port at its current voltage for the duration selected by the _DURATION_ controls.
         When the duration elapses,
         the sequencer advances to the next enabled step.

-    - _SUSTAIN_ mode sustains the _OUT_ port voltage.
+    - _SUSTAIN_ mode
-        until the _GATE_ event or condition
+        sustains the _OUT_ port at its current voltage until the _GATE_ condition
         selected by the _ADVANCE_ stepper occurs.

 - **ADVANCE:**
-    Selects the event or condition
+    Selects the condition
     that triggers the sequencer
     to advance from this step to the next.